MicrosoftDocs/dynamics365smb-docs/financials/receivables-collect-outstanding-balances.md

 For example, if you write **You owe %9 %7 due on %2.**, then the resulting reminder will contain the following text: **You owe USD 1.200,50 due on 02-02-2014.**.

 After you have set up the reminder terms, with additional levels and text, enter one of the codes on each of the customer cards.
-For more information, see [How to: Register New Customers](sales-how-register-new-customers.md).
+For more information, see [Register New Customers](sales-how-register-new-customers.md).

 ## To create a reminder automatically
 A reminder is similar to an invoice.
 When you create a reminder, a reminder header as well as one or more reminder lines must be filled in.
 You can use a function to create reminders for all customers automatically.